kj89/testnet_manuals/sei/README.md

 ```

 ## Monitoring
-To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for paloma validator](https://github.com/kj89/testnet_manuals/blob/main/sei/monitoring/README.md)
+To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for sei validator](https://github.com/kj89/testnet_manuals/blob/main/sei/monitoring/README.md)

 ## Calculate synchronization time
 This script will help you to estimate how much time it will take to fully synchronize your node\